tindandelion/rust-bittorrent-client/_posts/2025-06-19-passing-correct-info-hash.md

 Initially, I represented SHA-1 values using `Vec<u8>`, but I very quickly decided to come up with a specific type to represent them: the [`Sha1` struct][sha1-0.0.3].
 This is an example of a [_newtype_ pattern][rust-design-patterns-newtype], sometimes also referred to as the [_TinyType_ pattern][tiny-type-pattern].
 I've started to use that pattern quite a lot in my code lately, and I think it brings a few benefits to the code:

-* It allows me to avoid silly errors.
+* It helps me to avoid silly errors.
 Consider a function `login(user_name: &str, password: &str)`.
 It's quite easy to make a simple mistake and pass the parameters in the wrong order.
 If, instead, we have this function defined as `login(user_name: &UserName, password: &Password)`, the compiler will complain if we accidentally mix up the parameter order.
 * It creates a natural place to put domain-specific logic and constraints.
 For example, if password values were required to be non-empty strings, we could place that check into the `Password::from_str(value: &str)` constructor.
 Elsewhere in the code, we can rely on `Password` values always being valid and avoid unnecessary checks for non-empty strings in those places.
 * It makes function types more understandable.
 When defining function types, we mostly rely on a function signature to figure out what the function is supposed to do.
 Having a function type like `fn(&str) -> String` doesn't convey much information about the semantics of the argument and the result of such a function.
 On the other hand, the type `fn(&UserName) -> Password` makes it much clearer.